PaineLewis/Data-Science-Portfolio/README.md

 # Paine-Lewis-Portfolio

-Included in this link are two separate projects.
+Included on this site are two separate projects.
 See project descriptions and links to code below.

 #**ASC 842 Automation**